Owning a home starts with getting a mortgage. Here's how.

 When you are serious about buying a home, you’ll want to be pre-approved for a mortgage, which is a more involved process than pre-qualification.
 You’ll submit paperwork that will verify your employment and income, as well as a number of other documents that detail your financial life.
 You can find a list of common documents you’ll need in our guide on mortgage pre-approval.
 If you get pre-approved, you can let sellers know.
 They’ll then consider you a serious buyer.

 It’s a good idea to do some mortgage-lender comparison shopping at this point.
 You have many choices of where to get a mortgage: banks, credit unions, mortgage lenders, mortgage brokers, and online mortgage companies.
+You can use Trulia’s pre-qualification tool to connect with local lenders near you.
 Your real estate agent should be able to provide some references to good mortgage lenders, but it’s still good to do your own research as well.
 You’ll also want to apply with more than one lender to ensure you are getting the best rate.

 Keep in mind that mortgage pre-approval means you are likely to get the loan.
 It doesn’t mean you have the loan.
 You’ll still need to apply and go through underwriting before you get final approval.
-So don’t take out any loans or apply for new credit after you’re pre-approved and before you apply for a mortgage.
-And, similar to pre-qualifying, you can still apply for a loan with another lender to see if you can get a better mortgage rate.
+So don’t make any large purchases or apply for new credit after you’re pre-approved and before you apply for a mortgage.
+And, similar to pre-qualifying, you can still apply for a loan with another lender to see if you can get a better rate.

 7. Pick a mortgage lender and apply.